 Do you want to ask out that girl or boy that’s totally out of your league?

 Do you want to get to know the most gorgeous man or woman you’ve ever met while at work, go out on a date with that person, eventually move in with that person, fall in love, get married and go on many adventures like swinging climbing ropes in the gymnasium during the school dance before explore a condemned house or abandoned factory with that boy or girl that you thought was totally out of your league….
 All in the same night?

 A fedora gives you license to do anything and everything; not only do you have the right to be unpredictable and charismatic, people expect it.

 Rule #3 – Know your color palate.

-Maybe before you actually buy your next fedora you need to take a look at your entire wardrobe and figure out where all of your clothes on the color spectrum and decide what color your fedora should be so it will go with what you already have.
+Maybe before you actually buy your next fedora you need to take a look at your entire wardrobe and figure out where all of your clothes lie on the color spectrum and decide what color your fedora should be so it will go with what you already own.

 A brown fedora goes well with earth tones - browns, reds, golds, dark/desaturated shades of green.

 A gray fedora goes well with metal tones such as blacks, whites, gray, and blues.

 Ask yourself; “Will your first or next fedora actually go well with clothes you already own?” then shop for a fedora accordingly.